TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

 This will strengthen the alignment of text and images on the respective datasets, and is a common practice in vision-language models @vlmo @beit3.

-We follow this strategy and finetune S-SMKE on MSCOCO and Flickr30K (seperately).
+We follow this strategy and finetune S-SMKE on MSCOCO and Flickr30K (separately).
 We finetune the whole model, but train for only 5 epochs, as we found it to be sufficient for the loss to converge.
 Since the results are highly dependent on the batch size, i.e. the number of negative samples, we increase the batch size to 1024.
 During pretraining, we used a batch size of 256 per device, which resulted in a contrastive loss with 511 negative samples.
 For finetuning, we only use one GPU instead of two,